 I'm not going to say, oh, gee, I want this or I want that.

-That was uh Stenny Hoyer.
+That was Stenny Hoyer.

 This was one of the most fascinating.

-But in terms of fascinating transparency of actual meetings of substance, it was pretty historic because we don't usually get to sit in and on those meetings.
+But in terms of fascinating transparency of actual meetings of substance, it was pretty historic because we don't usually get to sit in on those meetings.

-And I actually made a as I was watching it today, I said, you know what, I'm gonna Run this in full in the next hour, and then we'll be talking about it later in the program.
+I'm going to run this in full in the next hour, and then we'll be talking about it later in the program.

-But um it was a discussion about immigration, and it was a discussion about DACA, and it was a discussion about chain migration, and it was a discussion about the border wall.
+But it was a discussion about immigration, and it was a discussion about DACA, and it was a discussion about chain migration, and it was a discussion about the border wall.

-At least the part that I heard, I didn't hear all of it, but the part that I was paying attention to because I'm prepping for the show.
+I didn't hear all of it, but the part that I was paying attention to because I'm prepping for the show.

 Schumer wasn't in the room for this particular meeting.